atmsillinois/uiuc-atmos-computing/docs/source/load_with_catalog.md

 This tutorial is specifically for users who will use the File Catalog for either CMIP6 or CESM output.

-You should be able to access the catalogs nested in `/data/keeling/a/cristi` directory, but the full path are as follow:
+You should be able to access the catalogs nested in `/data/keeling/a/cristi` directory.
+Currently available catalogs are as follow:

+- CESM-LME-catalog: `/data/keeling/a/cristi/a/esm_data/cesm_catalog.csv`

-- CESM2-catalog: `/data/keeling/a/cristi/a/esm_data/cesm`
+- CESM-LE-catalog: `data/keeling/a/cristi/a/data/LENS_catalog.csv`

-- CMIP6-catalog: `/data/keeling/a/cristi/a/esm_data/cmip6`
+- CMIP6-catalog: `/data/keeling/a/cristi/a/esm_data/cmip6_catalog.csv`

 **Prerequsites for the use of the catalog:**
 - Basic knowledge of Pandas and Xarray*
 - Knowledge about CMIP6 output and what the search keys are referring to**

 <font size = 1.7> *Highly recommend using Xarray to deal with large datasets like global climate model output; but other packages would also work.
-** Check out [Step 2 in the Downloading CMIP5 and CMIP6 Models. nc Files page](downloading_CMIP5_and_CMIP6_Models_.nc_Files_from_ESGF.md) for more details.
+** Check out [Step 2 in the Downloading CMIP5 and CMIP6 Models. nc Files page](download_cmip.md) for more details.

 <font size=2>